 NGF TOP 100 BUSINESSES IN GOLF

-In 1959, Karsten Solheim, an engineer at General Electric at the time, began to develop putters in his garage, as he was frustrated with the putters that were available.
+In 1959, Karsten Solheim started tinkering with putters because he was frustrated with the models that were available.
 Utilizing “heel-toe” weighting—a novel concept in the late 50s—Solheim’s first putter made a “PING” sound whenever he would strike a putt, leading him to name it the PING 1A.

 Over time, the PING 1A putters (and their heel-toe weighting) gained popularity, to the point in which Solheim decided to quit his job at G.E. in 1967, six years after the company transferred him from Redwood City, California to Phoenix, Arizona.